Pseudogap and Fermi arc induced by Fermi surface nesting in a centrosymmetric skyrmion magnet

 We conjecture that the pseudogap is generated by the screw spin modulation, not the sinusoidal spin modulation.
-The spin moments of the screw-type modulation have equal lengths and they oscillate not only in the (001) plane but also along the [001] direction (Fig.~\ref{fig:fig5}H).
-On the other hand, the spin moments of sinusoidal-type modulation have a shorter length on average than the screw-type and they oscillate only in the (001) plane but not along the [001] direction (Fig.~\ref{fig:fig5}H).
+The screw-type modulation consists of spin moments with equal lengths, contrasting with the sinusoidal-type modulation consisting of shorter spin moments on average (Fig.~\ref{fig:fig5}H).
 Therefore, the screw spin modulation should be more strongly coupled with the electronic structure than the sinusoidal spin modulation~\cite{ozawa2016}.
 The skyrmion lattice is formed as the superposition of two perpendicular screw spin modulations.
 Hence, our results suggest that the pseudogap opens at a large portion of the nested FS simultaneously connected by two screw-type \emph{\textbf{q}}-vectors of each vertical and horizontal direction, energetically stabilizing the skyrmion state under a magnetic field.

 To investigate the properties of the magnetic domains further, we perform polarizing microscopy measurements.
-We use the same sample pieces measured by ARPES for the measurements to clarify the correspondence between the results of these two different experimental techniques.
-Figure~\ref{fig:fig5}A,C show the spatial mapping of photoemission intensity obtained from two sample pieces (sample \#1 and sample \#2).
-The red and blue spots mark different magnetic domains distinguished by ARPES via observing the pseudogap which opens at different momenta.
-For the same sample pieces, we also took the polarizing microscopy images (Fig.~\ref{fig:fig5}B,D for sample \#1 and sample \#2, respectively).
-Each image plots the intensity difference between 10 K (Phase I) and 50 K (PM) to extract only the signals due to the magnetic order.
-The magnetic domains determined by ARPES match perfectly well those by the polarizing microscopy image.
+Figure~\ref{fig:fig5}, A and C show the spatial mapping of photoemission intensity obtained from two sample pieces (sample \#1 and sample \#2).
+The red and blue spots mark different magnetic domains distinguished by ARPES via observing the pseudogap which opens at different momenta (Fig. S15).
+For the same sample surfaces after the ARPES measurements, we also took the polarizing microscopy images (Fig.~\ref{fig:fig5}, B and D for sample \#1 and sample \#2, respectively).
+The magnetic domains determined by ARPES match those measured by the polarizing microscopy.\\